dodokek/Mandelbrot-Fractal/README.md

 ## Drawing algorithm

-Each dot of this fractal is being drawn independently according to the algorithm:
+We draw each dot of this set independently according to the algorithm:

 Let's take a sequence on a complex plain wich looks like this:
 ~~~